Quickstart Guides: Arduino IDE 2

 First you need to open the Preferences dialog, which you find either in the Arduino IDE or the File menu.

-Next you have to open the field Additional boards manager URLs and type in the package index URL, finishing with clicking on two OK buttons in succession.
+Next you have to open the field Additional boards manager URLs.

 Now type in the package index URL.